milvus-io/community/blog/en/accelerating-compilation-with-dependency-decoupling-and-testing-containerization.md

 title: Accelerating Compilation 2.5X with Dependency Decoupling & Testing Containerization
 author: Zhifeng Zhang
 date: null
 desc: Discover how zilliz to reduce compile times 2.5x using dependency decoupling and containerization techniques for large-scale AI and MLOps projects.

-cover: ../assets/pc-blog.jpg
+cover: zilliz-cms.s3.us-west-2.amazonaws.com/cover_20e3cddb96.jpeg
-tag: Technology
+tag: test1
 origin: null
 ---

 # Accelerating Compilation 2.5X with Dependency Decoupling & Testing Containerization
 Compile time can be compounded by complex internal and external dependencies that evolve throughout the development process, as well as changes in compilation environments such as the operating system or hardware architectures.
 Following are common issues one may encounter when working on large-scale AI or MLOps projects:

 **Prohibitively long compilation** - Code integration is done hundreds of times each day.
 With hundreds of thousands of lines of code in place, even a small change could result in a full compilation that typically takes one or more hours.

 **Complex compilation environment** - The project code needs to be compiled under different environments, which involve different operating systems, such as CentOS and Ubuntu, underlying dependencies, such as GCC, LLVM, and CUDA, and hardware architectures.
 And compilation under a specific environment normally may not work under a different environment.

 **Complex dependencies** - Project compilation involves more than 30 between-component and third-party dependencies.
 Project development often leads to changes in dependencies, inevitably causing dependency conflicts.
 The version control between dependencies is so complex that updating version of dependencies will easily affect other components.

 **Third-party dependency download is slow or fails** - Network delays or unstable third-party dependency libraries cause slow resource downloads or access failures, seriously affecting code integration.

 By decoupling dependencies and implementing testing containerization, we managed to decrease average compile time by 60% while working on the open-source embeddings similarity search project [Milvus](https://milvus.io/).

 <br/>